ferielab21/Projet_court_Feriel_Abdi/README.md

 ```bash
 $ python3 main.py pdbname pdbfile nb_of_pts
 ```
-/!\ Don't forget to replace the arguments with the protein's name, pdb file and the number of points you wish to create the sphere
+/!\ Don't forget to replace the arguments with the protein's name, pdb file and the number of points you wish to create the sphere with the correct directories

 ### Example :
 ```bash